ironhack-labs/lab-react-ironnutrition/README.md

 #### 7.2 | Style the `FoodBox` component

-Use `antd` to style the `FoodBox` component you crated earlier.
+Use `antd` to style the `FoodBox` component you created earlier.
 For guidance on which `antd` components to use, see the provided example in the `style-guide/AddFoodForm.example.js` file.